Saginaw Valley Research and Extension Center

 Current assignment: Teaching 20% | Research 15% | Extension 65%

 Extension and Research

-Responsible for solving problems, providing management recommendations, and conducting research on insects in all Michigan field crops.
-Field crops in Michigan include corn, soybean, dry beans, small grain, forage crops, and sugar beets.
-Extension education in the last decade focused on soybean aphid, western bean cutworm, spider mites, Bt resistance, and neonicotinoid seed treatments.
-Research during the same time frame included projects on European chafer grubs, biology and management of the soybean aphid in the Midwest, biology and management of western bean cutworm in Michigan dry beans, and detection of rootworm resistance to Bt corn.
-Additional expertise includes genetically modified field crops (especially Bt corn), aphid biology and identification, insect-vectors of plant disease, and pesticide regulation.
-Adjunct at the University of Guelph in Ontario Canada.
+Responsible for solving problems, providing management recommendations, and conducting research on insects in field crops in Michigan.
+Specific crop responsibilities include corn, soybean, dry beans, small grain, forage crops, sugar beets, and hemp.
+Extension education in the last decade focused on soybean aphid, western bean cutworm, Bt resistance, and neonicotinoid seed treatments, in addition to general pest management.
+Another responsibility is to maintain and update the Handy Bt Trait Table for the US.
+Recent research projects focus on Asiatic garden beetle, western bean cutworm, and stink bugs.
+Additional expertise in genetically modified field crops (especially Bt corn), aphid biology and identification, and pesticide regulation.

 - ENT 404 - Fundamentals of Entomology, annually.
 This is the general entomology course taken by many students in the Colleges of Ag & Natural Resources and Natural Science.

 - ENT 477 - Pesticides in Management Systems, fall of even years.
 This course provides an overview of pesticide modes of action, registration, regulation and issues, targeted at upperclassmen and graduate students.